Ninja Foodi Roast Chicken

 FOODI ROAST CHICKEN: Making Gravy

 There should be some drippings in the main bowl of the unit.
 Cancel everything on the unit and then press saute.
-Add 2 tablespoon of butter and the flour to the pot.
+Add 2 tbsp of butter and the flour to the pot.
 Let the butter melt and then incorporate that into the flour.
 Continue to stir it around to “cook” the flour, and get a bit of color on the whole thing.

 Add two cups of stock (commercial or homemade), one cup at a time.
 As the first cup thickens, add another cup and continue to cook that until it thickens as well.